BounceCheckBounceCheck

 3. The recipient's mail server receives the message and decides where to place it: inbox, spam folder, or reject it entirely.

 That decision is based on a combination of factors including your sender reputation, email authentication, content quality, and subscriber engagement history.
+If the receiving server doesn't recognize your sending IP yet, it may even temporarily defer the message — see our explainer on how greylisting works for the full mechanism.

 Factors That Affect Email Deliverability